A Place for Mom

 • Scheduled bathroom visits.
 This is often effective for people with mobility issues or neurological disorders, even if it means someone else is in charge of taking you to the restroom.

 • Pelvic floor muscle exercises.
-Called Kegels, these exercises strengthen the muscles that help regulate urination.[03]
-Usually a person needs to practice Kegel exercises a few times a day, every day.
+Often called Kegels, these exercises strengthen the muscles that help regulate urination.[03]
+Usually a person needs to practice Kegel exercises a few times a day, to have significant results.

 Medications are frequently used in combination with behavioral therapies.
 Here are some commonly prescribed options, according to the National Association for Continence (NAFC):[04]